estatistics/lavaan-multi-cfa-sem-functions/README.md

 --------

 ### reliability_table()
-Providing a list of dataframes, and splitted dataframes, it produce automatically all reliabilities per scale, per subscale in a neat table.Based on the psych::alpha function, it produces a summary table containing Cronbach's Alpha, Guttman's Lambda 6, and average inter-item correlations.
+Providing a list of dataframes, and splitted dataframes:
+- It produces automatically all reliabilities per scale, per subscale in a neat table.
+- Based on the psych::alpha function, it produces a summary table containing:
+- Cronbach's Alpha, Guttman's Lambda 6, and average inter-item correlations.
 - A unique feature.
-It flags "negative items"—variables that correlate negatively with the scale total.
-This allows researchers to quickly identify items that require reverse-coding or exclusion before proceeding to CFA/SEM.
+It flags "negative items" variables that correlate negatively with the scale total.
+- This allows researchers to quickly identify items that require reverse-coding or exclusion before proceeding to CFA/SEM.
 - eg. `reliability_table(splitted_list_of_dfs)` using the results of the split_dt_subscales().

 --------